 To be admitted to the second and the third year as well as to the thesis evaluation procedure, the doctoral student must also describe the ECTS credits acquired in educational activities by updating the personal training plan (end of February and end of August) and the thesis status.
-In addition, among the criteria to be considered for admission to the next year, also the update by the student of the personal CINECA web site will be considered.
+In addition, among the criteria to be considered for admission to the next year, also the update by the student of the personal Cineca web site (for creating and accessing it go to https://loginmiur.cineca.it/front.php/login.html) will be considered.
 For the admission to the thesis evaluation procedure of a doctoral student, the supervisor has to prepare an evaluation form to be approved by the PhD Course Board.
 The evaluation form template can be found in Appendix 8.9.